Retirement

 When it comes to federally controlled retirement plans, these matters are determined by the family court based on a qualified domestic relations order.
 Simply known as QDRO, these orders must qualify based on a number of things.

 However, there are various things that are not affected by a QDRO and things the order cannot do.
-This includes requiring the plan to pay extended benefits not offered by the plan, providing benefits exceeding value of interest, or provide an alternate payee with payment that is payable to a prior alternate payee.
+This includes requiring the plan to pay extended benefits not offered by the plan, providing benefits exceeding the value of interest, or providing an alternate payee with payment that is payable to a prior alternate payee.

 Trust an Experienced Attorney with Your Case

-It is important to know that defined benefit plans will likely utilize an actuary or an experienced attorney, to help determine the current value of the plan.
+It is important to know that defined benefit plans will likely utilize an actuary or an experienced attorney to help determine the current value of the plan.
 They often use an inflation-based estimate from the current moment until the date payments are set to begin.
 This can be beneficial in making sure that the division of retirement is done properly and accurately.

-Our firm has handled numerous cases involving the division of retirement plans and we know how to approach these matters in the most effective manner possible.
+Our firm has handled numerous cases involving the division of retirement plans, and we know how to approach these matters in the most effective manner possible.
 If you need representation during a divorce and you know that your retirement plan is to be involved, trust our firm to help you.

 Get a free consultation today.
 Call us at (909) 992-0188.